Trishul (missile): Characteristics

+Trishul was designed to operate on a CLOS system (command-to-line-of-sight), whereupon a three different radar beams would converge at the target and the missile would follow it.
+The missile was entirely guided by shipborne systems following launch and could incorporated an additional tracking radar or an electro-optical system for additional precision.
+The system was conceived with a roughly 5.5-kilogram fragmentation warhead and a flight speed near Mach 2.

-Trishul has a range between 300 m to 9 km.
+The missile had a range between 300 m to 9 km.
 DRDO also made an enhanced 11 km range variant for the Indian Air Force.
 It is powered by a Dual-thrust propulsion stage using high-energy solid propellant.
 Trishul weighs 130 kg and is capable of carrying a 15 kg warhead.
 Trishul is 3 m in length and 20 cm in diameter.
-The modified naval variant use command to line-of-sight guidance mechanism.
 The missile can be employed against sea skimmers with a fire control radar.
 Trishul flies at supersonic speed.
 It has a low altitude radio altimeter and height lock loop control.